Get all the latest data for Marrakech?

 Which amenities increase rent the most in Marrakech?

-The top five amenities that increase rent the most in Marrakech are parking with elevator access, 24/7 security or guarded residence, air conditioning, reliable high-speed internet readiness, and pool or gym facilities.
+The five amenities that increase rent the most in Marrakech are modern furniture, air conditioning, secure residence access, pool or resort-style facilities, and a terrace or good balcony.

 In our property pack covering the real estate market in Marrakech, we cover what are the best investments a landlord can make.